-For questions about the publication process, bibliometrics, research data, open access, etcetera., please contact:
+For questions about the publishing process, bibliometrics, research data, open access, please contact your faculty library or

 For questions about LUCRIS, please contact:

-servicedesk [at] lu.se
+servicedesk [at] lu [dot] se